Arianee/docs/docs/arianee-creation.md

 - To ensure the clearest history on Blockchain for a Passport
 - To limit fees relating to the management of a Passport

-Passports with exhaustive content will improve customer impact & Business intelligence capabilities of the issuer of a Passport
+Passports with exhaustive content will improve customer impact & Business intelligence capabilities of the issuer of a Passport.

 The right interfaces and infrastructure should be used to create Passports: